How Autism Feels: Understanding the Lived Experience From the Inside

 Supportive environments may include:

-These adjustments improve comfort and functioning—not because the autistic person is “overreacting,” but because their nervous system operates differently.
+These adjustments improve comfort and functioning.
+They acknowledge that the autistic nervous system operates differently.

 Validation and Acceptance